Featured image of Who Will Recycle Your 3D Print Waste? We Found 9 Services to Send Your Scraps To Source: Auburn University

 What to do with it?

 If you throw it in the trash, it will go to a landfill, where it will take at least hundreds of years to degrade (yes, including PLA!).
 If you throw it in with your household plastic recycling, it will very likely be separated at the recycling facility (because the type of plastic is unknown) and sent to an incinerator or a landfill.
 If you send it to the food waste composter, it will most certainly be separated out and, again, sent to an incinerator or a landfill.
 If you bring it to an industrial waste management facility, it can be either recycled into a low-grade plastic shred used in some types of manufacturing or, in the case of PLA, shredded and treated so that it will biodegrade much faster (a few months).
+No, none of these sound like a real solution.

 Two recent 3D printed plastic recycling programs are making a dent in the amount of printing scrap that ends up in landfills (Source: Refactory and 3D Printing Waste)

 In this article, we will guide you through your recycler options, which, to be honest, aren’t spectacular since they’re all limited by location, material type, material brand, or how much they want you to pay them to recycle your prints.
 But there’s hope!
-We found several promising start-ups and a host of manufacturer-sponsored programs making a difference by saving hundreds of kilos of plastic from ending up in landfills.
+We found several promising start-ups and a host of manufacturer-sponsored programs making a difference by saving hundreds of pounds/kilos of plastic from ending up in landfills.

 Our guide mostly focuses on filament recycling since resin and powder recycling — with a few notable exceptions — are currently unavailable.